Characters with incestuous subtext in a story

 - In Superfriends, the Wonder Twins were more Like an Old Married Couple than any siblings.
 Not that real siblings never act in a manner fitting that trope, but these two were really written like a couple in an old-time sitcom sometimes.

-- TJ from WordGirl has a crush-like obsession with the titular character.
+- TJ from WordGirl has a crush-like obsession with the title character.
 He has no idea that it's his older sister, Becky.
-She's adopted but that doesn't make it much better.

-- The fifth episode of Superjail! had this exchange that was more likely a throwaway joke, but helped jumpstart the Twincest shippers:
+- The fifth episode of Superjail had this exchange, though it's more likely a throwaway joke:

 Twin 1: Would you like to accompany me to the concert show tonight?